anveshmuppeda/mlops/003-data-transformation/README.md

 4. **Testing**: Validate transformations with sample data before full pipeline runs
 5. **Monitoring**: Implement data quality checks for production pipelines

-This comprehensive guide ensures your data transformation pipeline follows MLOps best practices and is ready for production deployment.
+This comprehensive guide ensures your data transformation pipeline follows *some of the* MLOps best practices.